amirsharapov/model-connect/README.md

 - `repository.py` - used for abstracting database CRUD operations

 From a minimal setup perspective, everything we need is in our model.
-Therefore, we can remove the `service.py` and `repository.py` modules.
+Therefore, we can remove the `service.py` and `repository.py` modules and just use the `controller.py`.

-NOTE: This is not to say that these modules are not useful.
+NOTE: This is not to say that the `service.py` and `repository.py` modules are not useful.
-In fact, most complex applications will use these modules.
+In fact, most complex applications will use these modules to handle unique business logic.
-However, these complex applications will use these to define business logic rules, not boilerplate code.
+But what this is demonstrating is that for a simple setup (where most of the code in these layers are boilerplate), you can remove these modules and just use the model as the scaffolding.

 ```python
 from fastapi import Depends